rniemela77/discord-bot/README.md

 ## TODO:

+- Make /pasttasks route
+- Allow user to enter in task status on clicking "complete"
 - Allow users to create accounts
 - Allow users to upload or set avatar
 - Allow users to enter their discord acc info and have it saved in the database